-Success at high altitude is dependent on many factors.
-Fitness is the one factor completely under your control and we have many athletes heading to the Himalaya in the next couple weeks.
-As climbers start their journeys we are sharing our tips and recommendations that will help while traveling to, acclimating for, and climbing in the big mountains.
+A successful high-altitude expedition is dependent on many factors.
+Fitness is the one factor completely under your control, and we have a number of athletes heading to the Himalaya in the next couple of weeks.
+As climbers start their journeys, we want to share 14 key tips and recommendations for traveling to, acclimating for, and climbing in the big mountains.

-The Khumbu (especially) is very heavily traveled with thousands of people coming from all over the world.
-These people will be carrying all sort of germs with them.
-Sanitation may be poor and the spread of disease there is one of the principle causes of failure to summit.
+The Khumbu especially is very heavily traveled with thousands of people coming from all over the world.
+These people will be carrying all sorts of germs with them.
+Sanitation may be poor and the spread of disease there is one of the principal causes of failure to summit.

 The Trek In

 Carry a small bottle of hand sanitizer and use it frequently.
 Also minimize your contact with other people.

 Deep fatigue from the previous months of training will depress your immune system and make you much more susceptible to illness.
 Do not push yourself during the approach to base camp.

 4. Cover your nose and mouth.